Showing posts with label Virus. Show all posts

 http://www.videolan.org/vlc/

 • Sumatra PDF Viewer - Sumatra PDF is a slim, free, open-source PDF reader for Windows.
-Sumatra has a very minimalistic design and is no where NEAR the security risk that Adobe Reader can be.
+Sumatra has a very minimalistic design and is nowhere NEAR the security risk that Adobe Reader can be.
 Simplicity has a higher priority than a lot of features with Sumatra.
-It's small, secure and starts up very fast.
+It's small, secure, and starts up very fast.

 http://blog.kowalczyk.info/software/sumatrapdf/download-free-pdf-viewer.html